 Shift Happens: From Healing Ties 2.0 to AgingGayfully™

-After almost 300 episodes of "Be A Healthy Caregiver" and my "Healing Ties" podcast, 2022 has brought a shift in focus for me.
-I've been privileged to be involved in the caregiving community since 2011 and I will always be connected to caregivers in one form or another.
+After almost 300 episodes of "Be A Healthy Caregiver" and my "Healing Ties" podcast, 2022 has shifted my focus.
+I've been privileged to be involved in the caregiving community since 2011, and I will always be connected to caregivers in one way or another.

 And you might know my boutique travel agency has a name you might recognize...TLO Travel and Tours, Inc